adamsilver/fdpb/registration.md

 However, many sites ask for a complex set of rules for the password.
 Typically, at least 8 characters, one uppercase letter, one lowercase letter and a number etc.

-Now if possible, we should avoid asking users to setup a complex password, but we'll discuss that later.
-For now we'll assume a complex password is required.
+Now where possible, we should avoid asking users to create complex passwords because they are hard to remember.
+Instead you may decide to take a look at passphrases[^2].
+But for our form, we'll stick to the more common password.

-In this case a hint in addition to the label is helpful.
-It should help many users avoid having to to fix problems later when validation kicks in.
+And in this case a hint in addition to the label is helpful.
+It should help many users avoid having to to fix problems later when validation kicks in, and only then being told what it takes to meet these complex requirements.

 ![Image here](/etc/)